 A good chemical management program will require implementation of the Workplace Hazardous Materials Information System (WHMIS).
 The WHMIS requirements in Ontario are identified in Regulation 860 made under the Occupational Health & Safety Act (OHSA).

-A WHMIS program consists of three basic elements: supplier & workplace labels, Material Safety Data Sheets (MSDS) and employee training.
+A WHMIS program consists of three basic elements: supplier & workplace labels, Material/Safety Safety Data Sheets (MSDS/SDS) and employee training.

-2) Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS-controlled product.
-The employer is responsible to ensure they are available to employees and were reviewed by the supplier within the last three years.
+- Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS controlled product.
+The employer is responsible to ensure they are available to employees and are less than three years old.

-The Ministry of Labour administers the WHMIS Regulation in Ontario and their web site offers a Guide to the WHMIS Legislation.
+The Ministry of Labour administers the WHMIS Regulation and they offer a Guide to the WHMIS Legislation.